ronitebul1211/course-react-redux-stephen-grider/Notes/02-integrating-react-redux.md

       ```
       export default connect(mapStateToProps)(SongList);
       ```
-      connect function first arg is define which part of state is going to passed as props to current component.
-       the second arg passed as an arg to inner function return from connect.
+   -  pass to second parenthesis ref to current component its passed to inner function
+      that return from connect with wrapped component (for passing additional props).
-   -  from component props there is an access to relevant state, dispatch function
+   -  Now component props there is an access to relevant state, dispatch function.

+5. **configure Connect component to Set state**

+   -  import relevant action creators
+   -  pass to connect function second arg -> action creator functions object
+      consist from key value paris of function name + ref
+      ```
+      const actionCreatorsObject = {actionCreator1, actionCreator2}
+      export default connect(mapStateToProps, { selectSong })(SongList);
+      ```
+      **NOTE**
+      when action creators object passed to connect fun,
+      the ref to dispatch fun replaced by ref to passed action creators func.
+   -  **Why we didn't use action creator directly**
+       **instead of passing it to connect function and get reference from props?**
+      -  Redux doesn't automatically detect action creator being called
+      -  Redux doesn't automatically detect function returning action object
+   -  **So, What happen ?**
+       action creator declare as plain JS function and imported to component who need to update state
+       if its get called directly it will return an action object, and that it!
+       to deliver action to the reducer -> dispatch(action) should get called
+      when functions object passed to connect function,
+      its wrap each of these function
+      in new function that will create an action and dispatch it,
+       reference to the new function passed to the component via props.